AkshayBhandarkarH/ReactProjects/Readme.md

 Other Installations:
   For Bootstrap:
   npm i bootstrap

-  Include required links from Bootstrap docs within Head for bootstrap css and script for body tag.
+  ->Include required links from Bootstrap docs within Head for bootstrap css and script for body tag.

   React Router:
     npm i react-router-dom